-Payroll – Wages and Bonuses
+Payroll in Vietnam – Wages and Bonuses

-In Vietnam, wages are traditionally paid to local staff on a monthly basis in Vietnamese Dong (VND).
+In Vietnam, local staff, traditionally, receive their wages on a monthly basis in Vietnamese Dong (VND).
 Foreign companies need to be aware of conditions for minimum wages and overtime:

-- The Vietnamese Government has set a minimum wage, ranging from $130 USD to $175 USD depending on the region that the company is based.
+- The Vietnamese Government has set a minimum wage, ranging from $134 USD to $193 USD depending on the region that the company is based.
 However, the minimum wage is rarely a consideration for white collar professions as salaries are higher than this.

 Bonuses are traditionally paid annually (such as a Lunar New Year bonus).
 Payment of a Lunar New Year bonus is almost universal in the IT sector.
 There may also be performance bonuses or smaller bonuses (such as special occasions) paid throughout the year.

-Payroll – Taxation and Other Costs
+Payroll in Vietnam – Taxation and Other Costs

 Personal Income Tax

 Personal income tax is payable on salary, bonuses and some allowances / fringe benefits.
 An employee’s personal income tax obligations are calculated using an incremental system with 7 tiers, ranging from 5% to 35%.
 Personal income tax is deducted from an employee’s gross monthly salary.
 While personal income tax is deducted from the employee’s salary, it is paid by the employer on behalf of the employee.
-Also note that if employees have other sources of income, they are required to submit a finalization for their personal income tax at the end of the year.
+Also, note that if employees have other sources of income, they are required to submit a finalization for their personal income tax at the end of the year.

 Deductions to Personal Income Tax

 Social security in Vietnam ensures employees have basic access to financial coverage for sickness and maternity leave, workplace accidents, retirement and death.
 In relation to social security contributions, there are caps that are very important.
-Caps (used to determine maximum contributions) have risen slightly in 2018.
-Unemployment insurance contributions are not required for any salary/bonus above 79,600,000 VND, and from July 2018, health and social insurance contributions are not required for any salary/bonus above 27,800,000 VND.
-This is a slight increase from the previous cap.
+Caps (used to determine maximum contributions) have risen slightly in 2019.
+Any salary/bonus above 88,400,000 VND do not require unemployment insurance contributions; from July 2019, any salary/bonus above 29,800,000 VND do not require health and social insurance contributions.

-Employees are also entitled to a minimum of 12 days of paid leave and a minimum of 10 public holidays during the year.
+Employees are also entitled to a minimum of 12 days of paid leave and a minimum of 11 public holidays during the year.
 Social security also ensures that employees have access to paid maternity and paternity leave, in addition to 30 days of sick leave.

-Many foreigners choose to use a payroll provider for their company.
-This allows them to focus on their core business rather than administration.
+Many foreigners choose to use a payroll provider for their company; this allows them to focus on their core business rather than administration.